What is an RF Division?

 In the past few years, the Rebel Federation has had roughly a dozen or so divisions, coming and going, trying out different games and interests together.
 Not all divisions stay active forever, but just as many new ones are being organized by RF members across the community.

 Divisions are free to build and use an organizational structure that works best for them.
 Divisions often have their own rank structure.
 In the broader RF community, Divisions are led by Division Leaders, which is a community rank above RF Member.
 These Division Leaders are usually the RF Members who start the Division or were elected by the Division’s leadership to serve that position.
 They are responsible for exactly what the name describes, leading the division, and making sure it’s active for members involved.
 It’s a community leadership opportunity.
-Successful Division Leaders often go on to become RF Administrators and lifetime members of the Rebel Federation.
+Successful Division Leaders occasionally go on to become RF Administrators and lifetime members of the Rebel Federation.

 Division Types and Hub Command Support